You are in front of PC A, e.g. your company firewall

 autosshautomatically restarts the command if it is terminated.

-autosshneed to manually be installed.
+autosshneed to be installed manually.
 This command can be replaced with

 o "ServerAliveInterval 30": for every 30 seconds, send a ping package to the server in order to prevent the ssh connection from being terminated due to inactivity.